 Cloud Adoption in Government Sector: What’s the Trend?

-Cloud adoption has been on rise since decades and has now reached a level that we don’t see any ‘non-cloud’ IT environment around.
+Cloud adoption has been on the rise for decades and has now reached a level that we don’t see any ‘non-cloud’ IT environment around.

-Given this tremendous rise, it’s no exaggeration in saying that every industry could be using one or the other form of cloud computing methods/processes in their regular activities.
+Given this tremendous rise, it’s no exaggeration to say that every industry could be using one or the other form of cloud computing methods/processes in their regular activities.

-While no industry stands exception to this trend, the government sector is getting on to the track on par with others in cloud implementation.
+While no industry stands as an exception to this trend, the government sector is getting on track on par with others in cloud implementation.

-The result is what we see around as government data stored on cloud, app-driven public services, cloud-hosted online services, web interactions and more.
+The result is what we see around as government data stored on the cloud, app-driven public services, cloud-hosted online services, web interactions, and more.

 What’s driving governments?
-The answer lies in cloud’s ability to deliver services efficiently over the network, at low costs.
+The answer lies in the cloud’s ability to deliver services efficiently over the network at low costs.

 Gartner predicts a two-fold rise in the government sector’s rate of public cloud adoption, with spending growing at an average of 17.7% annually through 2021.

 While companies across most industries spend 20% of their budgets on the cloud, that differs in the case of government organizations depending on their scope of operations at the local, state, and national levels.

 As the Gartner reports, local governments spend 20.6% of their IT expenditure on cloud, while it is 22% in case of national governments.